Wireless Alarm Monitoring: What It Is & Why It Matters

 The first expense you’ll encounter is the hardware itself.
 The price for security equipment can vary quite a bit, depending on what you need.
 A basic starter kit for a small apartment might include a hub, a door sensor, and a motion detector.
 For a larger home or business, you’ll likely need more security products, like additional window sensors, glass break detectors, and security cameras.
 The level of technology also plays a role; advanced cameras with high-definition video and smart analytics will cost more than simpler models.
 Think about the size of your property and how many entry points—doors and windows—you need to cover to get a better idea of your starting costs.

-Installation and Setup Fees
+Factoring in Installation and Setup Fees

 Once you have your equipment, you need to get it up and running.
 Many wireless systems are designed for DIY installation, which can save you money upfront.
 However, a professional installation ensures every sensor is placed correctly for optimal coverage and that the system is perfectly synced.
 At American Alarm, our professional services give you peace of mind that your system is installed right from day one.
 The cost for professional setup often depends on the complexity of your system and the size of your property.
 It’s a one-time fee that can prevent a lot of future headaches and ensure your investment works as it should when you need it most.

-Monthly Monitoring Fees
+What to Expect for Monthly Monitoring Fees

 Beyond the initial setup, you’ll want to consider the recurring cost of monitoring.
 You generally have two options: self-monitoring or professional monitoring.
 With self-monitoring, you get alerts on your phone and are responsible for contacting the authorities.
 Professional monitoring means a team is watching over your property 24/7.
 If an alarm is triggered, they verify the emergency and dispatch police or fire services immediately.
 This service comes with a monthly fee, but it provides a critical layer of protection, especially when you’re away.
 We often have special offers that make professional monitoring incredibly affordable and accessible for any budget.